University of the Sciences: 21st century

+In November 2022, St. Joe’s announced plans to transfer undergraduate programs and students from the former USciences’ campus in University City to St. Joe’s main Hawk Hill campus.
+Several hundred students, primarily graduate students and those starting their professional studies, continued to attend the former USciences campus, which was put up for sale as of January 2025.

 Historic contributions

 First created in 1820, the United States Pharmacopeia (USP) established, and has delineated since that date, the standards for manufacturing drugs across America.
 For the first decade, it was written by medical practitioners.
 However, according to the Journal of the American Pharmaceutical Association, "at the 1830 [U.S. Pharmacopeial] convention, the Philadelphia College of Pharmacy presented for consideration 'a complete revised copy of the Pharmacopeia elaborated with ability and great industry, and the Committee accepted, after deliberate examination, nearly all of the suggestions' (U.S.P.
 IX, X); and thus was paved the way for the representation of pharmacists in all subsequent revisions."
 PCP faculty members were instrumental in its continued development and served as editors for more than a hundred years.

 Later, PCP professors Franklin Bache and George B. Wood compiled a comprehensive commentary on drugs, The Dispensatory of the United States of America, which was first published in 1833.
 Like the Pharmacopeia, the Dispensatory was authored and edited for more than a hundred years by successive generations of faculty at the college.

 William Procter Jr., often described as "the father of American pharmacy", was a PCP professor from 1846 to 1874, as well as serving as an officer of the board.
 He and Daniel B. Smith were instrumental in the founding of the American Pharmaceutical Association, the national professional society of pharmacists.
 Founded and organized in Philadelphia on October 6, 1852, it is now called the American Pharmacists Association (APhA)—the first-established and largest professional association of pharmacists in the United States.
 The more than 60,000 current members of APhA include practicing pharmacists, pharmaceutical scientists, pharmacy students, pharmacy technicians and others interested in advancing the profession.

 In 1868, John M. Maisch, PCP professor (1866–1893) and dean (1879–1893), proposed the creation of a Pharmaceutical Board to be appointed by the governor of each state.
 He also established the term "registered pharmacist" to identify those who satisfied each Board's requirements.
-Soon after, Maisch began to share his proposal with each governor and, by 1878, nine states had adopted pharmacy laws which licensed pharmacists.
+Soon after, Maisch began to share his proposal with each governor, and, by 1878, nine states had adopted pharmacy laws that licensed pharmacists.
 The trend continued, and every state now has a Board of Pharmacy which regulates the practice of pharmacy.

 In 1885, PCP professor Joseph P. Remington published The Practice of Pharmacy, which soon became established as the standard text in the field.
 Later renamed Remington: The Science and Practice of Pharmacy, this comprehensive reference work remains widely used throughout the world.
 The 23rd edition was published in October 2020 jointly by Academic Press and University of the Sciences.